Tayya-D/Cloud-Resume-Challenge/README.md

    - Once it has been created, click on the table and select "Explore table items" (we currently have no items - we want to create an item that updates and keeps track of the number of users that have visited our site - called "views" for example)
    - Go back to the tables console for your table and under Actions select Create item > id value = "0" > add new attribute (Number) > Attribute name = "views" and value = "1" > create item

-7) Create an API that accepts requests from your web app and communicate with the DB using AWS API Gateway and Lambda (COMPLETE)
+7) Create an API that accepts requests from your web app and communicate with the DB using AWS API Gateway and Lambda (I used Python for the script) (COMPLETE)
    - Navigate to Lambda > create a function > Function Name = "cloudresume-test-api" > Runtime (I chose python 3.12 since that is what I'll be using to code the function) > Execution role (I'll be allowing a creation of a new role with basic Lambda permissions - if you already have a role that does this, you can just choose that instead) > under additional configs, select "Enable function URL" (This will give you a public URL that you can invoke your Lambda function through) > Auth type = NONE (this does mean anyone can call my API but we will be enabling CORS) > tick "Configure cross-origin resource sharing (CORS)" - this will allow us to WHITELIST our domain resume.<name>.click and this will be the only URL that will be allowed to FETCH data from this API > add the usual tags "project" and "Cloud Resume Challenge" > create function
    - The provided Function URL will show you the output from your Lambda function
    - Now we can add the code that call the views item from our DynamoDB table, update and return/print the value (I have included the lambda function code in this repo - although the AWS code editor was intelligent enough where I only had to type in 1 or 2 letters before I could just tab and auto complete the rest of the function code anyway - I did have to correct the "ID"s for "id"s and "view"s for "views" though and change the Table('cloud-resume-challenge'); which isn't a table I created btw, to Table('cloudresume-test'), since thats what I use in the table; its always good to check the code yourself and not trust the AI completely) > once satisfied deploy the function code